tenstorrent/tt-metal/docs/source/tools/watcher.rst

         DEBUG_STATUS('N', 'S', 'D');
     }

-By convention, the last character of each way point is one of:
+The characters used are a mnemonic unique to each way point.
+By convention, the last character is one of:

 - ``W``: waiting at the top of a loop
 - ``D``: done waiting after a loop

-The other characters are a mnemonic unique to each loop.
+When dumping state for each RISC V, the Watcher always dumps in the order BRISC, NCRISC, TRISC0, TRISC1, TRISC2.

-When dumping state for each RISC V, the Watcher always dumps the processors in the order BRISC, NCRISC, TRISC0, TRISC1, TRISC2.
+The path to the log file is printed to the screen during application initialization when the watcher is enabled.

 gdb Integration
 ---------------

 The Watcher state can be dumped using ``gdb`` regardless of whether or not the Watcher was enabled; however, if it is disabled the dumped state won't include the debug only state such as way points.
-In the example below, gdb's responses tocommands have been removed for brevity.
+In the example below, gdb's responses to commands have been removed for brevity.
 After attaching to the program and stopping it with ``ctl-c``:

 .. code-block::